 Unfortunately, you can’t just blitz the ingredients in a blender/food processor.
 Or at least I tried, when I was preparing for the diet and it was a vile green sludge!
 And my online research suggests I am not the only one to find this.
-You could try sieving the sludge or using a muslin/nut bag to squeeze the juice out, but that does sound like rather a palaver or you could turn the green juice into a salad as I did on Wednesday (see below for the recipe).
+You could try sieving the sludge or using a muslin/nut bag to squeeze the juice out, but that does sound like rather a palaver or you could turn the green juice into a salad as I did on Wednesday (see above for the recipe).

 I think probably one of the reasons this diet works so well is the drinks.
 Basically your options are water, green tea, black coffee and black tea (and 2-3 small glasses of red wine in weeks 2 & 3).
 I always find it amazing just how many calories are hidden in drinks, which don’t even fill you up!
 There’s no juice/fizzy drinks/hot chocolate/lattes etc. allowed on this diet and very little alcohol.
-For many people that’s several hundred calories saved right there!
+For most people that’s several hundred calories saved right there!

 I used to be terrible with drinks – juice, hot chocolate and alcohol were my particular weakness.
 I’ve been working on this little vice for just over a year and so I didn’t find it too awful.
 Plus, I am a total coffee nut and I really love green tea (especially the Pukka Herbs Supreme Matcha Green), but if you are used to drinking lots of calorie filled drinks it might be worth cutting down before embarking on this diet, so it’s not too much of a shock.